xebia/aws-iac-analyzer/README.md

 ## Configuration Options

 ### Model Selection

 If you want to use a different model than "Claude 3.5 Sonnet v2", update the config.ini with the correct [model ID](https://docs.aws.amazon.com/bedrock/latest/userguide/model-ids.html#model-ids-arns):
 ```ini
 [settings]
 model_id = anthropic.claude-3-5-sonnet-20241022-v2:0
 ```

+> **Note:** This application has been primarily tested with "Claude 3.5 Sonnet v2".
+While other Bedrock models may work, using different models might lead to unexpected results.
+The default model ID is set to `anthropic.claude-3-5-sonnet-20241022-v2:0`.

 ## IMPORTANT SECURITY NOTE